-When your organization has multiple G Suite editions, your organization has a combination of G Suite Basic, Business, and Enterprise users.
+When your organization has multiple Google Workspace editions, your organization has a combination of users with different licenses.

-The following are common questions about buying and using multiple G Suite editions.
+The following are common questions about buying and using multiple Google Workspace editions.

-Getting startedI’m new to G Suite.
+Getting startedI’m new to Google Workspace.
 Where should I start?

-- For customers who have automatic payments or invoiced billing, your invoice shows each G Suite edition as a separate line item.
+- For customers who have automatic payments or invoiced billing, your invoice shows each Google Workspace edition as a separate line item.

 - All of your editions have the same monthly draw date.
 The first month is prorated, as needed, to bring the draw dates into alignment.
 However, the annual renewal dates for each edition stay separate based on the date you bought each one.